Meeting and surpassing all audience expectations every day.

 I watch football because of the fact I might see a great hit.

-But you know, ESPN, I'll tell you this.
+But, you know, ESPN, I'll tell you this.

-Well, the fearsome was the Rams, but uh why do okay, but okay, so you like the big hits.
+Okay, but okay, so you like the big hits.

 I love it.